Edition XIII May 23rd - 26th 2013 | Rome

 LPM is designed as a place of dialogue, comparison and exchange of ideas and information between artists and fans in the field that are accustomed to meet, communicate and interact mostly in the virtual space of the network.

 A real meeting place, a space that fulfills an important opportunity for dialogue and exchange, LPM encourages research, experimentation, the encounter between different forms of artistic expression, the interaction of multiple techniques and digital technologies, analog, software and hardware.
 LPM is an unmissable spectacle during which the audience has the chance to meet the world’s largest selection of artists active in the field of live video performances.

-LPM is produced with the support of the Culture Programme of the European Commission and in collaboration with international partners and co-organizers, the project includes a second edition in 2012 in Mexico City, with a series of previews and promotional events focused on live video to be held in France, Hungary, Greece and Italy, during the most important European festivals and cultural events.
+LPM is produced with the support of the Culture Programme of the European Commission and in collaboration with international partners and co-organizers, the project includes a series of previews and promotional events focused on live video to be held in France, Hungary, Greece and Italy, during the most important European festivals and cultural events.

 LPM is produced and organized by Flyer Communication, Linux Club, FLxER.net, with the support of the Culture Programme of the European Community and Provincia di Roma.

 co-organized with: VJ Torna International - Nonprofit Korlátolt Felel osségu Társaság(HU), 4youreye (AU), Multitrab Productions Urban No Profitable Company - Athens Video Art Festival (GR), Institut Français Italia - Suona Francese (FR), Zètema Progetto Cultura (IT)

 in partnership with: sSHADOWORKSs, Cape Town (ZA) e PERFORMING ARTS NETWORK SOUTH AFRICA (PANSA), Cape Town (ZA)